shannonhochkins/SassyWebTemplate/README.md

 SassyWebTemplate
 ===============
-This is a full template setup using Node.js, Grunt, Angular.js, Compass & Sass!
+This is a full template setup using Node.js, Grunt.JS, Angular.js, BootstrapIU, Compass & Sass!
 Created by [shannon hochkins].
 [shannon hochkins]: http://www.shannonhochkins.com/

 Simple to use, if you don't know anything about Grunt, Node, Sass or Angular than this probably isn't the template for you.